 Less cluttered Start Menu

 One of the most frustrating aspects – not that there’s a lot – about Windows 10 in general is the amount of clutter it has.
 The good news is that Microsoft is starting to clean up its act, at least when it comes to its Start Menu.
 With this update, all the bloatware will be grouped in one section, fundamentally cutting down the number of pinned apps you’ll see in the Start Menu and giving it a cleaner look.

 The bad news is that this new menu design will only be available to new user accounts and newly set up Windows 10 computers.

 On top of these six major changes, the Windows 10 May 2019 Update boasts minor ones that users might also appreciate.
 That includes a fresh brightness slider, better Windows Mixed Reality VR support, a passwordless Microsoft Account and Windows 10 login.

 First reviewed: July 2015

-Gabe Carey has also contributed to this review
+Gabe Carey, Bill Thomas and Michelle Rae Uy have also contributed to this review